-There has been much research into the causes of dyslexia and this is still ongoing.
-It is believed that dyslexia is caused by an hereditary gene (although this is not always the case).
-A dyslexic’s brain works differently to a non-dyslexics and there is less activity in the language areas of the brain during reading and writing.
+There has been much research into the causes of dyslexia and this is ongoing.
+It is believed that dyslexia is usually genetic and inherited.
+A dyslexic’s brain works differently from the brain of a non-dyslexic.
+There is less activity in the language areas of the brain during reading and writing.

-If you are concerned about your child what can you do?
+If I am concerned about my child what can I do?

 1) Talk to your child’s class teacher, Special Educational Needs Teacher (SENCO)

-2) Request a dyslexia screening test, especially if there is a family history of these difficulties
+2) Request a dyslexia screening test.
+This is especially important if there is a family history of these difficulties

 4) Find a qualified specialist to assist

-A dyslexic student will need a multi-sensory approach to learning reading and spelling.
-This will need to be very structured in filling in the phonic gaps.
+A dyslexic student will need a multi-sensory approach to learning reading and spelling which will need to be very structured to fill in the phonic gaps.

-Seeing, hearing, saying, writing, feeling/ making.
-The student will need to engage as many senses as possible in order to stimulate the language areas of the brain.
+Seeing, hearing, saying, writing, feeling, and making.
+The student will need to engage as many senses as possible to stimulate the language areas of their brain.

-It is beneficial for the dyslexic to join their handwriting as this helps them to remember the word shape.
+It is beneficial for the dyslexic to join their handwriting as this helps them to remember the shapes of words.